nasa/oceandata-notebooks/README.md

 > [!IMPORTANT]
 > - Edit notebooks in JupyterLab so Jupytext can do its magic.
 > - Create new notebooks in the `notebooks/` folder.
-> - If a notebook is missing from the `notebooks/` folder, but its paired ".py" file is present in the `src/` folder, open a terminal and run `jupytext -s src/*/*.py`.
+> - If a notebook is missing from the `notebooks/` folder, but its paired ".py" file is present in
+>   the `src/` folder, open a terminal from the project root and run `jupytext -s src/*/*.py`.
+> - Nothing in the `docs/notebooks/` folder should be manually edited.

 Keeping notebooks in a code repository presents challenges for collaboration and curation, because notebooks can contain very large blobs of binary outputs and they also include constantly changing metadata.
-This repository contains ".py" files that the [Jupytext extension][jupytext] synchronizes with notebooks (".ipynb" files) in your working tree.
+This repository contains ".py" files that the [Jupytext extension][jupytext] synchronizes with notebooks (".ipynb" files).
 The ".py" files live in the `src/` folder and are commited to the repository.
 The paired ".ipynb" files live in the `notebooks/` folder and are ignored by the repository.
 Other than the steps above, just work on the ".ipynb" files, save your changes, and commit normally (well, almost ... git